 Botanic Cyanotype Workshop

-Join Parish Stapleton in Redfern for a slow and immersive introduction to cyanotype printing.
-This camera free photographic process uses sunlight or UV exposure to create luminous Prussian blue images from natural materials.
+Join Parish Stapleton in Redfern, Sydney for a slow and immersive introduction to cyanotype printing.
+This camera-free photographic process uses sunlight or UV exposure to create luminous Prussian blue botanical prints from natural materials.

 During the workshop, you will learn how to safely mix cyanotype chemistry, coat paper, and prepare it for exposure.
 You will explore composition by arranging botanical materials and considering light, shadow, balance, and negative space.